hms-dbmi/viv/README.md

 - `Avivator` viewer: `npm run build:avivator`

 ## Publish
+First checkout a new branch like `release/version`.
 To bump the version number, clean up/update the CHANGELOG.md, and push the tag to Github, please run `npm version [major | minor | patch]` depending on which you want.
 Then run `./publish.sh` to publish the package/demo.
+After that, make a PR for `release/version` and squash + merge it.

 ## Browser Support